-Theme: "Catch the Fair Bug" at the Lane Co.
+Theme: "A Barn Good Time" at the Lane Co.
 Fair

-Friday, July 19 Lineup: 6:30 pm Parade: 7:00 pm Parade Route
+Friday, July 18th Lineup: 6:30 pm Parade: 7:00 pm Parade Route

 Assemble on South Eagle, starting at Vine Street.
 Proceed north to Long Street.
 Turn west and continue route to 7th Street.
 This will end the parade.